TimaSv-Uk/labyrinth/README.md

     - make chess like labyrynth game
     - add multiplay 1 on 1
     - make prepered labyrynth schemas witch can be change by user at the start of the game

+i represent nodes like div with buttons to move, later i plan to make it like labyrynth structure